Yaboi-solo/Aether-Engine/README.md

 ``
 in the directory you cloned the repository, assuming you are using Visual Studio 2019, to generate project files.
 * Well, I dont know, code stuff I guess..

+## Shadow's thing
+So basically I'm planning on making the exact same game engine, but optimized for Linux, so Yaboi allowed me to make a branch thing.
+I'm probably failing.
+We'll see.